hildjj/project-shutdown/README.md

 There will likely need to be multiple sub-lists for different kinds of projects as people want to work on those.

-Decision making will be by fiat after discssion until we get to the point where we need something else.
+Decision making will be by fiat after discussion until we get to the point where we need something else.

 ## Reading List